-Fruits provide such healthy alternatives to us, protecting us from quite a number of diseases and bolstering our immune systems and most of them become quick favorites because as well as being choc full of nutrients, they are also quite sweet.
+Fruits provide such healthy alternatives to us, protecting us from quite a number of diseases and bolstering our immune systems and most of them become quick favorites because as well as being sopped with nutrients, they are also quite sweet.
 A lot of us however just take in the pulpy sweet parts of the fruit and toss out the outer parts that we call peels.
-Although not as sweet as the pulp of the fruits themselves, there are some fruit peels that provide as much and even in some cases more health benefits to us, we’ll show you three of them.
+The peels are mostly considered as unappealing, tasteless and of a displeasing nature that people don’t hesitate to rip or tear them off to enjoy the main fruit.

 See Also: 5 Healthy Smoothies To Boost Your Day

-Despite the bitter taste, inculcating this peel into your diet will aid weight loss as it contains an impressive amount of fibre and very low calories.
-By adding bulk to food, it helps lower overall caloric intake and in that way also aids weight loss.
+Despite the bitter taste, inculcating this peel into your diet will aid weight loss as it contains an impressive amount of fiber and very low calories.
+By adding it to food, it helps lower overall caloric intake and in that way also aids weight loss.
 The presence of high levels of histamine, reducing compounds and antioxidants makes it an excellent support against respiratory distress.

-Throw in it’s proven effect of keeping cancer at bay and the fact that it contains nobiletin (a polymethoxylated flavone) which exerts positive effect on the heart and it practically becomes irresistible.
+Throw in it’s proven the advantage of keeping cancer at bay and the fact that it contains nobiletin (a polymethoxylated flavone) which exerts a positive effect on the heart and it practically becomes irresistible.

-Cucumber peels are rich in insoluble fibre which is the type of fibre that helps in clearing out your digestive tract.
-It therefore helps to relieve and prevent constipation.
-The vitamin K content of the peel is also much higher than that of a peeled cucumber and vitamin K helps activate proteins which your body requires for healthy bone maintenance, cell growth and blood clotting.
+Cucumber peels are rich in insoluble fiber which is the type of fiber that helps in clearing out your digestive tract.
+The peels, therefore, help to relieve and prevent constipation.
+The vitamin K content of the cucumber peel is also much higher than that of a peeled cucumber, and vitamin K helps activate proteins which your body requires for healthy bone maintenance, cell growth, and blood clotting.
 Cucumber peels are also low in calories hence, aid in weight loss.

-Throw in the fact that cucumber peels are also a hidden source of beta carotene (a precursor of vitamin A), that is well-known for its beneficial effects on eye health and vision and again you should have enough encouragement to eat that cucumber with its peel.
+Throw in the fact that cucumber peels are also a hidden source of beta-carotene (a precursor of vitamin A), that is well-known for its beneficial effects on eye health and vision, and again, you should have enough encouragement to eat that cucumber with its peel.

 Try eating a banana peel either by juicing both the peel and the banana (ripe or overripe) or boil the peel for several minutes to make it softer.
 You can also throw it in a frying pan, surely, anything to reap this nutritious benefits.